SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/00-Let-vs-Var.md

 Everything that is enclosed in **curly brackets** `{}` is a block where variables live.

-This can be the body of some `if` constructions, loops, or the body of a functions:
+This can be the body of some `if` constructions, loops, or the body of a functionс

 ``` JavaScript
 {